subfuzion/appmesh-blog/colorapp/README.md

 [AWS CloudFormation] provides a common language for you to describe and provision all the infrastructure resources in your cloud environment.

-[AWS App Mesh] is a service mesh that provides application-level networking support, making it easy to manage and monitor service-to-service communication.
-A service mesh is a logical boundary for network traffic between services that reside in it.
-App Mesh standardizes how you control and monitor your service traffic across multiple types of compute infrastructure on AWS.

-[AWS App Mesh] is a service mesh (a logical boundary for network traffic between services that reside in it) that provides application-level networking support, standardizing how you control and monitor your services across multiple types of compute infrastructure.
+A service mesh a logical boundary for network traffic between services that reside in it.
+[AWS App Mesh] is a managed service mesh control plane.
+It provides application-level networking support, standardizing how you control and monitor your services across multiple types of compute infrastructure.
 The App Mesh model consists of the following core resources:

 * **Meshes**
 * **Virtual services**